-Eurobodalla Council has signed a landmark 10-year agreement to source the bulk of its energy from renewables from July.
+Eurobodalla Council in New South Wales has signed a landmark 10-year agreement to source the bulk of its energy from renewables from July.

 Electricity generated by solar farms at Parkes and Griffith, and from wind farms in the New England area due to come online in 2024, will supply 80 per cent of Council’s total electricity load for larger energy use sites, such as the Moruya admin building, pools, libraries, water and sewer pump stations, treatment plants and local streetlights.